 There are, by my count, at least seven levels of fried chicken.
 The worst of them is good; the best, which I waited forty-four years to find, led to what can only be called an out-of-body experience.
 Let’s start at …

 Hearty, savory stews are the perfect comfort food for cool weather or whenever you want a satisfying meal, but sometimes cooking mistakes occur.
 Accidentally tossing in sugar, instead of salt, or using sweet ingredients may leave you with a stew that has an unpleasant or unexpected flavor.
 You can correct these syrupy mistakes by adding a few ingredients to counteract the sweetness.
 With some patience and a little extra cooking time, you can serve a perfectly flavored dish regardless of a few errant ingredients.
-Add this to my Recipe Box.

 Stir in 1 to 2 tablespoons of apple cider vinegar.
 The acidity of the vinegar will offset some of the sweetness.
 Continue to stir the stew on a low heat for one minute until the vinegar is well-blended.

 Drizzle in 2 tablespoons of olive or butter.
 Fatty ingredients will cut the sweet flavor.

 Ladle individual servings of stew into bowls.
 Squeeze a wedge of lemon over each bowl.
 The lemon's natural acidity will brighten the flavor and hide the sweetness.